 For the longest time the area in the very back of the yard was left untouched (about 1 yr).
 Chris covered it with plastic and weed barrier to keep the weeds and blackberries from taking over the area again.
 We decided to get an expert designer so that we would put some grass there as a place for the kids to play.
 We also had Tree surgeon Newcastle come out and plant a few trees.
+But if one is in need of tree removal services, then they easily can reach to them, too, and personalise their garden.
 This describes the 3 week project of putting grass in the back are (about 400 sq ft).

 We bought a rototiller to turn over the soil.
 The previous owners had done lots of construction (they rebuilt the house and garage) so there was a fair amount of construction debris and other stuff in the soil after slab lifting etc (rocks, concrete bits, glass, nails).
 It took a few days of turning over the soil and stopping to pick out this stuff to get the area prepped.